angle2v/W3KinderGarten/README.md

 # - Copy Model
 ### - [w3schools 바로가기](www.w3schools.com)

-# - Used Programming Language : [ Java / JDBC / SQL / ApacheTomcat / HTML / CSS / JSP / JS /  GoogleAPI ]
+# - Used Programming Language
+### - [ Java / JDBC / SQL / ApacheTomcat / HTML / CSS / JSP / JS /  GoogleAPI ]

+# - Content
-### - Content : The project aims to copy as much as possible from the web site w3shools.com and add additional technology as an option.
+### - The project aims to copy as much as possible from the web site w3shools.com and add additional technology as an option.

 # - Preview project